Sheerzad9/Natours-App/README.md

 ## About the application
 This is my biggest application till to day.
 This application is heavily focused on the backend (Node.JS / Express.JS) and the database is Mongo.DB and on top of that I used Mongoose.
-Every page is rendered on the server side with Pug.js 👀😁 I am still learning.
 This project was part of online course.
 In this application:
 * You can take a look at different hiking tours.
 * Login (test user credentials, username: loulou@example.com Pwd: test1234).